magneticio/vamp2setup/README.md

 ![](images/screen31.png)

 Now you can set up a Gateway to expose the Service you just created to the outside.
-For this example to work properly you need to define host names for the gateways you are going to create.
+For this example to work properly you need to define hostnames for the gateways you are going to create.
-So, choose two host names and specify them in the Gateway configuration as shown below.
+So, choose two hostnames and specify them in the Gateway configuration as shown below.

 ![](images/screen32.png)

 Note that what you just did is not enough to map the specified names to the Gateway's ip.
 You will have to take care of that manually by using either Google DNS or any other online service like, for example, name.com or DNSDynamic.
 Now that the Gateway is setup you need only to create a Virtual Service in order to finally access the Service.
 To do that, use the following configuration.
-**Take care to specify one of the host names you defined in the Gateway and not the one used in the example.**
+**Take care to specify one of the hostnames you defined in the Gateway and not the one used in the example.**

 ![](images/screen33.png)

-Shortly after submitting you will be able to access the Service using the host name you used in the Virtual Service specification.
+Shortly after submitting you will be able to access the Service using the hostname you used in the Virtual Service specification.
-Let's map also the other host name, using a second Virtual Service.
+Let's map also the other hostname, using a second Virtual Service.

 ![](images/screen34.png)

-Now, if you try calling the second host name you will be sent to subset2 in the Service you created.
+Now, if you try calling the second hostname you will be sent to subset2 in the Service you created.
-At this point in the tutorial you succesfully mapped two host names to two separate subsets of a Service and are able to send requests to them from outside the Cluster.
+At this point in the tutorial you succesfully mapped two hostnames to two separate subsets of a Service and are able to send requests to them from outside the Cluster.

 Having done that, let's try something else.
 Go back to List Virtual Cluster and select vamp-test2, then select Application app2 from List Application.
-This time you are going to create a single Virtual Service that will respond to a single host name to the outside world and that will dispatch requests to either Service svc-1 or a new Service.
+This time you are going to create a single Virtual Service that will respond to a single hostname to the outside world and that will dispatch requests to either Service svc-1 or a new Service.
 Dispatching of the requests will be regulated by the url invoked and the url itself will be rewritten before making the actual call to the Service itself.
 Let's start with the easy stuff, that is creating the Service, Destination Rule and Gateway.